nazmul-nhb/color-generator/README.md

 # Color Generator

-**Color Generator** is a simple utility to generate hex color codes based on the first letter of string or number.
+**Color Generator** is a simple utility to generate hex color codes based on the first character of string or number.
 It provides easy-to-use function that takes string, number, or array of numbers of strings/numbers as input and returns the corresponding hex color(s).

 ## Installation